This Day In Music: November 28

 November 27 ~ Birthdays/All ~ November 29

-November 28, 2022 ~ Singer Galit Borg passed away ~ Internationally perhaps best known as half of the duo Gili & Galit, representing their native Israel at the 1989 Eurovision Songfestival reaching 12th place with Derekh Hamelekh ~ Borg was born ca.1968
+November 28, 2022 ~ Pop singer Galit Burg, full name Galit Shira Burg, passed away ~ Internationally perhaps best known for forming the duo Gili & Galit with Gili Netanel.
+The duo, featuring a then 12-year-old Netanel, represented their native Israel at the 1989 Eurovision Songfestival, where they would reach twelfth place with Derekh Hamelekh.
+Burg passed away age 54 in a car accident ~ Burg was born in 1968

-November 28, 2021 ~ Alexander Borisovich Fradkin, commonly known as rock, folk, blues, classical singer, pianist, guitarist, bassist, violinist, percussionist, songwriter Alexander Gradsky, passed away in Moscow, Russia ~ Influenced by Elvis Presley.
+November 28, 2021 ~ Alexander Borisovich Fradkin, commonly known as singer, pianist, guitarist, bassist, violinist, percussionist Alexander Gradsky, passed away in Moscow, Russia ~ Influenced by Elvis Presley.
+Internationally best known for duetting with John Denver on the 1986 song Let Us Begin.
 Formed Tarakany while still in his early teens, the band's 1963 performance at the Moscow University arguably the first public performance of rock & roll by any Russian act.
 Lead singer of Slaviane, the band's repertoire consisting of covers of the Beatles and the Rolling Stones.
 Founded and fronted Skomorokhi, blending traditional Russian music with western rock influences.
-Has recorded as a solo artist, composed soundtracks, the rock operas Stadium and The Master And Margarita and the rock ballet The Man.
-Internationally best known for duetting with John Denver on the 1986 song Let Us Begin ~ Fradkin was born in 1949
+Has recorded as a solo artist, and composed soundtracks, the rock operas Stadium and The Master And Margarita, and the rock ballet The Man ~ Fradkin was born in 1949

-November 28, 2021 ~ Laila Sinikka Soppi, commonly known as singer Laila Halme, passed away ~ Represented her native Finland at the 1963 Eurovision Songfestival, reaching tied 13th place with Muistojeni Laulu (The Song Of My Memories) ~ Soppi was born in 1934
+November 28, 2021 ~ Laila Sinikka Soppi, commonly known as singer Laila Halme, passed away ~ Represented her native Finland at the 1963 Eurovision Songfestival, reaching tied thirteenth place with the song Muistojeni Laulu (The Song Of My Memories).
+The other contestant reaching thirteenth place was Annie Palmen, who represented the Netherlands with Een Speeldoos ~ Soppi was born in 1934

-November 28, 2021 ~ Miguel Angel Barcasnegras, commonly known as salsa singer, songwriter Meñique, passed away in Miami, Florida, USA ~ Worked with Tito Puente, Kako, Charlie Palmieri, and with Chamaco Rivera ~ Barcasnegras was born in 1933
+November 28, 2021 ~ Miguel Angel Barcasnegras, commonly known as salsa singer Meñique, passed away in Miami, Florida, USA ~ Has recorded over half a dozen albums as a solo artist, starting with the eponymous Meñique released in 1972.
+Has also appeared on albums by Tito Puente, Kako, Charlie Palmieri (Impulsos), Chamaco Rivera, Jerry Masucci, and Santitos Colon ~ Barcasnegras was born in 1933

 November 28, 2020 ~ Othella Strozier, commonly known as jazz singer, dancer Othella Dallas, passed away in Basel, Switzerland ~ Had blues artist WC Handy as her baby sitter.
 As a dancer discovered by Katherine Dunham who brought her to her New York dance company.
 As a singer has worked with Sidney Bechet and Nat King Cole.
 Relocated to Switzerland in the 1960s, opening a dance school in Zurich teaching the Dunham technique.
 Would also continue to work as a singer until a year before her death ~ Strozier was born in 1925